DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 The scores from each of the scales can be totalled to form the generalised distress score.
 For the DASS, this results in a maximum score of 126.
 For the DASS-21, the maximum score is 63.
 Again, a high score indicates that the individual is reporting high levels of generalised distress, and a low score reflects low levels of distress.

 If one had completed the full DASS, and another completed the DASS-21, it is still possible to compare these results.
-This is as there is good coverage of all scales across each scale and that the item means of the DASS-21 is very similar to that of the full DASS.
+There is good coverage of all scales across each test - the DASS-21 is very similar to that of the full DASS.
 Simply double the scales and the overall score.
 This would only serve as a rough estimation, and should not be done for research purposes.
-A way to even the scores out is also to convert to a percentage, which is the approach that Driven takes.
+Another way to even the scores out is to convert to a percentage, which is what Driven does.

 The scored data will also be presented with an indication of severity.
 Note that these results do not reflect a clinical diagnosed level of severity, but a reflection of population means, as described in Chapter 6.